Complexity of Paired Domination Problems on Circle and $k$-Polygon Graphs: Algorithm for -polygon graphs

 The idea of our algorithm is to exhaustively explore every possible outer boundary $\B$ and corresponding inner boundary $\I$.
-Then, we recover it into a minimum paired-dominating set.
+Then, based on these boundaries, we reconstruct them into a minimum paired-dominating set including them.
+Consequently, the minimum paired-dominating set of $G$ emerges.

-\begin{theorem} The Algorithm~\ref{algo:PDS_k-poly} \rgb{determines} a minimum paired-dominating set of $G$ in $O(n(\frac{n}{k^2-k})^{2k^2-2k})$ time. \end{theorem} \begin{proof} The correctness of Algorithm~\ref{algo:PDS_k-poly} is ensured since we explore at least one minimum paired-dominating set $D$ such that $J[D]$ contains a perfect matching $\mathcal{M}$, having the outer boundary $\B$ and the inner boundary $\I$.
-Furthermore, one can verify that $J[J_{ij}]$ is exactly a permutation \rgb{graph} and, by Lemma~\ref{lemma:inner_boundary}, for each $j\in J''_{ij}$, $j\notin N_J[J-M_{ij}]$.
-Thus, each $M_{ij}$ can be replaced by the set $D''_{ij}$, determining in Step~$(4)$, while still ensuring that $D$ remains a minimum paired-dominating set.
+\begin{theorem} Algorithm~\ref{algo:PDS_k-poly} finds minimum paired-dominating sets of $G$ in $O(\frac{n^{2k^2-2k+1}}{(k^2-k)^{2k^2-2k}})$ time. \end{theorem} \begin{proof} The correctness of Algorithm~\ref{algo:PDS_k-poly} is ensured since at least one minimum paired-dominating set $D$, where $J[D]$ contains a perfect matching $\mathcal{M}$, with the outer boundary $\B$ and the inner boundary $\I$ has been explored.
+Furthermore, one can verify that $J_{ij}$ is exactly a permutation graph and, by Lemma~\ref{lemma:inner_boundary}, for each $j\in J''_{ij}$, $j\notin N_J[J-M_{ij}]$.
+Thus, each $J''_{ij}$ can be replaced by the set $D''_{ij}$, determining in Step~$(4)$, while still ensuring that $D$ remains a minimum paired-dominating set.